RoosterDragon/Desktop-Ponies/Content/readme.txt

 Each house can have its own list of ponies that are allowed to enter it (or leave from it).
 For the moment, Trixie has MANY guests crashing at her place... since that's the only art I have for structures.

-V1.40 (offical - includes test versions listed below)
+V1.40 (official - includes test versions listed below)

 -Master and MareDoWell have had categories added.
 Violet's 2nd "sit" behavior has been renamed so it is not a duplicate.
 -The Dr. Whooves from the show (original) has replaced the Dr.Who fan one